5 ways to improve employee engagement in your organisation

 Founder and CEO of LeaderFactor

 By understanding the unique talents and strengths your team brings to the table, you can find projects and roles that they will excel in and grow into — both professionally and personally.
-Identifying their wins and misses, constantly motivating and encouraging them, holding them accountable, conducting workshops, providing education stipends, and connecting them with mentors and people that they can learn from is what employee engagement is truly about.

-When people grow, businesses grow too.
+When people grow, businesses grow, too.

 4. Foster personal connections